Bill Medley Alternate Versions & Remixes

 Nobody Knows

-The film credits erroneously lists Richie Havens as the singer.
+The film credits erroneously list Richie Havens as the singer.

 Something So Wrong